 Pro Tip: Pay a visit to the Central Sikh Museum on the first floor of complex to know some fascinating tales about the Sikh religion history.

 Jallianwala Bagh is at a walking distance from the Golden Temple complex.
-We can start here ~09:30.
-It is the site where the massacre took place in 1919 when British Indian Army under the command of General Dyer opened fire on unarmed protesters.
+We can start here at ~09:30.
+It is the site where the massacre took place in 1919 when the British Indian Army under the command of General Dyer opened fire on unarmed protesters.
 Thousands died that day and a lot many jumped into the well.
 Even today the bullet marks and the well is there to see.
 It would not take more than an hour to explore this place.
 Click here for location

 Another one of the admired religious places in Amritsar is the Khair-ud-Din Mosque.
 The beautiful mosque is situated in the Hall Bazaar and was built by Muhammad Khairuddin in 1876.
 The visit can be completed in under half an hour.
 This is one of the places on our early morning bicycle tour’s itinerary.
 Click here for location

 Now, you will already be starving for lunch and it is the perfect timing for a traditional Punjabi lunch at the famous Kesar Da Dhaba.
 The e-rickshaws will take you there and you can have the Punjabi food much to the delight of your taste buds followed by the refreshing Lassi.
 Click here for location